 What does a Puttytribe membership cost?

 I can’t pay for a membership right now.
-Do you offer scholarships or discounts for any reason?
+Do you offer scholarships or discounts?

-Unfortunately, we can’t offer scholarships or discounts for new members.
-We have some significant fixed costs to support our current members and those increase with each new member.
+We gift up to two scholarships for each new member period, but don't offer discounts for new members.
+We have some significant fixed costs to support our current members and those increase with each new one.
 In other words, our sustainability depends having resources available for our long-time members.

 Do I have to sign a contract when I join?
 Can I suspend or cancel my membership at any time?